The Activate Program

-Each quarter, a cohort of 8 students is selected to meet for 8 weeks during the academic quarter.
+A cohort of 8 students is selected each fall, winter, and spring quarter to meet for 8 weeks.
 The cohort meets as a group for 1 hour each week.
 In addition, each student is paired with an accomplished Black professional for bi-weekly 1-on-1 mentorship.
 Students put together a proposal to receive up to $1,000 for expenses and materials related to building and experimenting with their idea.

 The program helps students develop skills like:

 Up to $1,000 to spend on an entrepreneurial project.

 A weekly check in with your peers and program manager to keep you moving forward on your project.

 A group of Black peers working on new ideas.

 Thirteen percent of the U.S. population is Black.
 Yet according to a recent article on Crunchbase, just 1% of venture-funded startup founders are Black.
 According to a recent article from Bloomberg “from the infancy of the internet in 1990 to the unicorn era of 2016, 0.4% of people who received venture capital were Black, according to a study by Harvard University.”